 Once the bonus has been paid into your account, it can earn interest just like your savings.
 You can transfer lump sums into your account rather than having to save set monthly amounts.
 You can also transfer funds from another ISA into your Lifetime ISA and this money becomes eligible for the bonus.

 A stocks and shares LISA

 Saving with a cash LISA means you know exactly what amount of interest is to be paid on your savings and government bonus.
 With a stocks and shares LISA, however, the investment growth varies depending on its performance.
-You need to remember that you can incur losses if there’s a dip in the stock market but, on the other hand, you can also grow your savings faster than a cash LISA if there’s a surge in investment growth.
+You need to remember that you can incur losses if there’s a dip in the stock market.
+On the other hand, you can also grow your savings faster than a cash LISA if there’s a surge in investment growth.